 Why locate your business in Williams County?
-For the benefits of logistics & distribution!
+For logistics & distribution!

 Menard Inc. was in need of a huge tract of land for a regional distribution and manufacturing center.
 Menard’s leadership recognized that people in Williams County worked hard, there was a superb transportation network, and county economic development leaders were eager to form partnerships.
 The total investment for the expanding Menards facility is estimated at $74 million.
 The county’s return on investment has resulted in about 300 new jobs.